A Level Reform

-A Levels are being reformed over the next three years.
-This means the subject content and assessment style will change.
+A Levels have been reformed.
+This means the subject content and assessment style has changed.

 The main features of the new A Levels are:

 Assessment will be mainly by exam, with other types of assessment used only where they are needed to test essential skills.

 AS and A Levels will be assessed at the end of the course.
 AS assessments will typically take place after 1 year’s study and A levels after 2.
 The courses will no longer be divided into modules and there will be no exams in January.

 AS and A Levels will be decoupled – this means that AS results will no longer count towards an A level, in the way they do now.

 AS Levels can be designed by exam boards to be taught alongside the first year of A levels.

 The content for the new A Levels has been reviewed and updated.
 Universities played a greater role in this for the new qualifications than they did previously.

 Students will choose three A level subjects to study across two years.
 Waldegrave Sixth Form will offer a mixed programme of study and some subjects will run a two year linea course with internal exams at the end of Y12, whilst others will continue with the AS exams at the end of Y12 and then progress onto the A Level in Y13.
 The decision to retain AS in some subjects has been made by departments based on the suitability of the new style A level courses for this approach.